 As a member of Health Plan, you will get your health care from providers in Health Plan's network.
-To find out if a health care provider is in Health Plan's network, read the provider directory or use the search tool located at www.hpsj-mvhp.org.
-You can also request a printed provider directory by calling Customer Service at 1-888-936-PLAN (7526), (TTY 711).
+To find out if a health care provider is in Health Plan's network, read Section 3: Provider Network.
+You can also request a printed provider directory by calling

+Customer Service at 1-888-936-PLAN (7526), TTY 711.
 Providers not listed in the directory may not be in Health Plan's network.

 In some cases, you might be able to get care from providers who are not in Health Plan's network.
-If you were required to change your health plan or to switch from FFS to managed care, or you had a provider who was in network but is now outside the network, you might be able to keep your provider even if they are not in Health Plan's network.
+If you were required to change your health plan or to switch from FFS Medi-Cal to managed care, or you had a provider who was in network but is now outside the network, you might be able to keep your provider even if they are not in Health Plan's network.
 This is called continuity of care.